-It’s so easy to use, you can start creating your diagrams as soon as you sign up.
-The platform also provides you with many templates, mockups, and shapes to get you started right away.
+It’s so easy to use you can start creating your diagrams as soon as you sign up.
+The platform also provides you with many templates, mockups, and shapes to get you started immediately.

 You can also import files from most competitors, including those listed here, so you can quickly and seamlessly switch tools whenever you want.

-With real-time collaboration, you can see who is editing what, and work along with your teammates on the same item.
+With real-time collaboration, you can see who is editing and work with your teammates on the same item.

 Visio is a pioneering visual process mapping tool, developed in 1992, that provides users with revolutionary intelligent and interactive drawings.